Underknowledge/scuff/slidev/README.md

+Dependency: `nix`

-Quick environment for [slidev](https://sli.dev/) presentations using Nix.
+Quick environment for [slidev](https://sli.dev/) presentations.
+Not really using Nix, just a quick way to bet the `npm` bin directory.

 ```bash
 nix-shell